Why should I compare car insurance?

 Comprehensive car insurance policies are likely to provide some cover if you're killed or seriously injured in an accident.

-However, dedicated accident cover may cover more situations to a higher claims limit, including daily expenses whilst at hospital.
+However, dedicated accident cover may cover more situations to a higher claims limit, including daily expenses while at hospital.

 An alternative to personal accident cover could be life insurance.